lpereira/hardinfo/README.md

 - mkdir build
 - cd build
 - cmake ..
-- make package   (Creates package so you do not polute your distro and it can be updated by distro releases)
+- make package -j (Creates package so you do not polute your distro and it can be updated by distro releases)
-- sudo yum install ./hardinfo2-VERSION-DISTRO-ARCH.rpm  (Use reinstall instead of install if already inst.)
+- sudo yum install ./hardinfo-*  (Use reinstall instead of install if already inst.)
 - sudo yum install lm_sensors sysbench lsscsi glx-utils dmidecode udisks2 xdg-utils
 - hardinfo2

+**openSUSE**: use zypper instead of yum, use libsoup2-devel instead of libsoup-devel

 Distro building
 ---------------
 For distribution in the different distros - please use the cmake build system with CPack: